netplexflix/TV-Show-Recommendations-for-Plex/README.md

 **For each unwatched Plex TV Show**, it calculates a similarity score based on how many of those familiar elements it shares with your watch history, giving extra weight to those you watch more frequently.
 It also factors in external ratings (e.g. IMDb), then randomly selects from the top matches to avoid repetitive lists.</br>

-**For suggestions outside your existing library**, the script uses your watch history to query Trakt for its built-in movie recommendations algorithm.
+**For suggestions outside your existing library**, the script uses your watch history to query Trakt for its built-in recommendations algorithm.
 It excludes any titles already in your Plex library or containing excluded genres and randomly samples from the top-rated portion of Trakt’s suggestions, ensuring variety across runs.

 ---